 A milder but longer rivalry exists with Chuggington as well.
 Mainly because Thomas fans see Chuggington as more "kiddie" and less mature in comparison and while appealing to preschoolers, is alienating to the rest of the family; unlike Thomas which has generally done a good job appealing to young kids but also can be entertaining to older kids and adults.
 A lot of Thomas fans also criticize Chuggington for being a lot less grounded in railway realism, as the characters literally bounce off the rails.
 Some fans blame Chuggington for the Thomas CGI-series making the characters more "animated" in later seasons, mainly the "bouncing"-like body language gestures done by the engines and cars which has sparked a lot of controversy within the fandom.
 Chuggington was also created by former HiT writers and the show also as a strong merchandise presence that rivals the Thomas merchandise line.
 Fans have accused Chuggington of trying to leech off of the popularity of Thomas since day one.

-A few months later, She-Ra and the Princesses of Power became another rival to it, much for the same reasons as The Dragon Prince: a disillusion with the writing choices and fandom of VLD.
-In this particular case however, the most glaring issue between these fandoms come from She-Ra fans contesting the Bury Your Gays undertone that Season 7 of Voltron hadnote The backlash about it was big enough to warrant an apology in an open letter by one of the show runners, where as She-Ra starts off with strong LGBT representation note Strong romantic undertones between the female leads, one of the main characters was raised by a gay couple and a lesbian couple is among the titular princesses.
+A few months later, She-Ra and the Princesses of Power became another rival to it for similar reasons as The Dragon Prince: a disillusion with certain writing choices and the fandom of VLD (although in this case, the opposite half of the fandom from those who alienated the fanbase of The Dragon Prince).
+In this particular case the most glaring issue between these fandoms comes from She-Ra fans contesting the Bury Your Gays undertone that Season 7 of Voltron hadnote The backlash about it was big enough to warrant an apology in an open letter by one of the show runners, where as She-Ra starts off with strong LGBT representation note Strong romantic undertones between the female leads, one of the main characters was raised by a gay couple and a lesbian couple is among the titular princesses.